 I received my PhD from the Faculty of Philosophy at the University of Cambridge in 2014.
 Since then, I have been a post-doctoral fellowship at the Polonsky Academy of Advanced Study at the Van Leer Jerusalem Institute.
 I have also been a visiting researcher and lecturer at the Hebrew University of Jerusalem.
 To download my CV, click here.

 My main area of research is in ethics, both normative and applied, and the philosophy of technology.

 In normative ethics, I work primarily on supererogation.
 Supererogatory actions are those that go above and beyond the call of duty.
 In my work on supererogation, I examine both the conditions that an act must meet to be counted as supererogatory as well as the value of including this class of normative action in our ethical theories.
 Often overlooked in the traditional ethical discussions of liars, murderers, promise-breakers and thieves, I focus on the wonderfully positive side of our moral lives and encourage us all to take more seriously those modest gift-givers, blood-donors, saints and heroes who similarly populate our moral world.

-For more, the section on my current research.
+For more, see the section on my current research.